 Costco Return Policies

-Costco is incredibly flexible on accepting returns.
-You can return many items, regardless of when you bought it.
+Costco is incredibly flexible when it comes to accepting returns.
+You can return many items, regardless of when you bought them.

 - Alcohol and cigarettes – Costco doesn’t accept returns

-- Diamonds – anything over 1.00 carat must include all original paperwork and members will receive a credit memo and a Costco gemologist will inspect for authenticity within 48 hours
+- Diamonds – anything over 1.00 carat must include all original paperwork (members will receive a credit memo, and a Costco gemologist will inspect for authenticity within 48 hours)

 - Electronics and major appliances- Costco will accept returns within 90 days of purchase